 There’s a lot to plan for – family gifts, and parties, and huge meals that have you cooking for days.
 All of this requires considerable thought, energy, and more often than not, money!

-I can’t help you with the others, but thankfully, there’s ways around spending heaps of dough on the holidays.
+I can’t help you with the others, but thankfully, there are ways around spending heaps of dough on the holidays.
 So here are some thrifty ideas to keep your holiday spending on the down-low:

 Having a list will keep you organized, on budget and you’re less likely to forget something once it’s written down.
 I like to jot things down in Wunderlist on my phone, as I often forget to bring the little paper lists along.
 As they come to your head, jot them down:

-- Don’t forget about food and drink, for those holiday guest and especially if you’re hosting a big dinner party (just make sure to have all the cooking / baking ingredients covered).
+Don’t forget about food and drink, for those holiday guests and especially if you’re hosting a big dinner party (just make sure to have all the cooking/baking ingredients covered).
 If you’re planning to host a big dinner party, you might want to set up a separate list to include what guests will be attending, the menu, etc. My Frugal Home has a great collection of printable holiday planners, just to keep things on track.
 Holiday parties have a way of getting out of hand.

 And be as specific as you can – instead of just listing ‘gift for granny’ – think about what you’re getting her.